Timorese wedding traditions: Rituals

 From the groom's family come gifts associated with wealth creation, such as water buffalo, which pull ploughs in paddy fields.
 From the bridal side come items produced by women, such as the tais cotton fabrics typical of East Timor, or pigs, which are considered soft and feminine objects and are usually tended to by the women.
 There are also many other objects that also depend on the respective ethnic group, including jewellery such as mutissala beads, chains or old jewellery and coins made of gold or silver.
 The barlake is part of the obligation of the bride's new host family to protect her and the couple's children.

 The gifts exchanged in the barlake ritual do not usually remain with one family, but travel, like in a chain, from one to the next related family, which at least theoretically guarantees a generally accepted level of value of the gifts exchanged.

-Timorese wedding traditions along the lines just described are still followed in about half of all marriages in East Timor.
+Timorese wedding traditions along the lines just described are still followed in about half of all marriages in Timor-Leste.
 There are certain differences between the barlake exchanged among Timor's different ethnolinguistic groups, but most parts of the ritual outlined above are common to all.
 Exceptions are some of the matriarchal communities that do not practise barlake, although these still have the "hot water and firewood" gift for the mother of the bride.
 In general, the bride's membership of a matriarchal or patriarchal group determines whether barlake occurs or not.
 If a groom's family cannot afford an adequate barlake, the groom moves in with his wife's family and stays at least until he has rendered adequate work in return.
 Traditionally, this meant working in the fields or helping around the house.
 Nowadays the work can consist of helping his wife's younger siblings with their education.
 The performance of such work leaves husbands vulnerable to exploitation and frustration.
 Some men who come from poor families do not marry at all and therefore do not have children, leaving them without recognition as full adults.